 - Warren Buffet’s Integrity versus Finding Forrester’s Speech

-These are great topics for a rhetorical analysis paper when a student wants to compare one literary work for another.
+These are great topics for a rhetorical analysis paper when a student wants to compare one literary work to another.
 Nevertheless, careful research is necessary to understand both works.

 Current Rhetorical Analysis Topics

-If you want to explore what’s trending in your essay, consider rhetorical analysis topics current issues.
+If you want to explore what’s trending in your essay, consider the rhetorical analysis topic’s current issues.
 Here are good topics for rhetorical analysis in this category.